 Have strong competitive instincts.
 They like scoring points, competing against people, taking part in challenges, winning, and showing off their knowledge.

 - Include functions such as leaderboards, ranks, progress tracking, quizzes, and milestones.

 - Consider having users compete against each other.
 For example, a knowledge quiz or who can get the fastest time.

 - They enjoy influencing other players, for good or for evil!

 Photo: Graham Bower/Cult of Mac The Nike+ Run Club app is enjoyable for Killers looking to compete against themselves and others.

-To increase conversions look at ways you can attract more than one type with your campaign, as there tends to be an overlap, for example, you can be an explorer and still enjoy the experience if you happen to pick up points along the way.
+To increase conversions, look at ways to attract more than one type with your campaign.
+As there tends to be an overlap, for example, you can be an explorer and still enjoy the experience if you happen to pick up points along the way.

 Demographic factors to consider